 - Jia D., Ngoduy D. and Vu H. (2018) A multiclass microscopic model for heterogeneous platoon with vehicle-to-vehicle communication.
 Transportmetrica B: Transport Dynamics http://dx.doi.org/10.1080/21680566.2018.1434021.

 - Lee S., Ngoduy D. and Keyvan-Ekbatani M. (2018) Multi-lane stochastic continuous car-following model considering discretionary lane- changing manoeuvres.
 Transportation Research Part C: Emerging Technologies

 - Ngoduy D., Lee S. and Keyvan-Ekbatani M. (2018) A coupled stochastic car-following model using Langevin method.
 Transportation Research Part C: Emerging Technologies

-- Zhao W., Liu R. and Ngoduy D. (2018) A bi-level programming model for autonomous intersection control and trajectory planning.
-Washington DC: TRB Annual Meetings, 1 Jan 2018.
-In Transportation Research Record
+- Zhao W., Liu R. and Ngoduy D. (2018) A model for autonomous intersection control and trajectory planning using a bi-level programming method.
+Washington DC: Transportation Research Boards Annual Meetings, 1 Jan 2018.